Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 # Tree Construction

 KT allows clients of a service to query the keys of other clients of the same service.
+Keys are associated with *labels* and have *versions*.
+For example, for a secure messaging service, the labels could be phone numbers or pseudonyms.
-To do so, KT maintains two structures: (i) a log of every key update, and (ii) a set containing all the pseudonym/key-version pairs for which key updates have been logged.
+KT maintains two structures to provide this functionality: (i) a log of every key update, and (ii) a set containing all the label/key-version pairs for which key updates have been logged.
 When clients query a KT service, they require a means to authenticate the responses of the KT service.
 To provide for this, the KT service maintains a *combined hash tree structure*, which commits